-- Inform (at least 30 days in advance) the following about the decision to terminate its services: all Subjects/ Subscribers who hold active (unexpired and unrevoked) certificates issued by this authority and other entities with which CERTSIGN has agreements or other form of established relations, among which relying parties, other trust service providers and relevant authorities such as supervisory bodies.
-In addition, this information will be made available to other relying parties; - Revoke the unexpired certificates that have been issued. - Transfer its obligations to a reliable party for maintaining all information necessary to provide evidence of the operation of the certification services for a reasonable period, unless it can be demonstrated that CERTSIGN does not hold any such unexpired certificates that have been issued and event log archives for their respective period of time as indicated to the Subjects/ Subscriber and relying party;
+Inform (at least 30 days in advance) the following about the decision to terminate its ٠ services: all Subjects/ Subscribers who hold active (unexpired and unrevoked) certificates issued by this authority and other entities with which certSIGN has agreements or other form of established relations, among which relying parties, other trust service providers and relevant authorities such as supervisory bodies.
+In addition, this information will be made available to other relying parties;

-- Destroy CA private keys, including backup copies, or withdraw them from use, in such a manner that the private keys cannot be retrieved; - Where possible, make arrangements to transfer provision of certification services for the existing customers to another certification service provider.
+- Revoke the unexpired certificates that have been issued. - Transfer its obligations to a reliable party for maintaining all information necessary to provide evidence of the operation of the certification services for a reasonable period, unless it can be demonstrated that certSIGN does not hold any such information.
+The information refers to registration information, revocation status for unexpired certificates that have been issued and event log archives for their respective period of time as indicated to the Subjects/ Subscriber and relying party; - Destroy CA private keys, including backup copies, or withdraw them from use, in such a manner that the private keys cannot be retrieved; - Where possible, make arrangements to transfer provision of certification services for the existing customers to another certification service provider.

-CERTSIGN will maintain or transfer to a reliable party its obligations to make available its public key for a reasonable period.
+certSIGN will maintain or transfer to a reliable party its obligations to make available its public key for a reasonable period.

-In case CERTSIGN will terminate its activities without a partially or full transfer of its activities, it will revoke the impacted certificates one month after having notified Subscribers and/or Subjects.
+In case certSIGN will terminate its activities without a partially or full transfer of its activities, it will revoke the impacted certificates one month after having notified Subscribers and/or Subjects.

-CERTSIGN has an arrangement to cover the costs to fulfil these minimum requirements in case it becomes bankrupt or for other reasons is unable to cover the costs by itself, as far as possible within the constraints of applicable legislation regarding bankruptcy.
+certSIGN has an arrangement to cover the costs to fulfil these minimum requirements in case it becomes bankrupt or for other reasons is unable to cover the costs by itself, as far as possible within the constraints of applicable legislation regarding bankruptcy.